 How to Humanize your Brand through Video and Social Media

-Disconnect is a common complaint among consumers.
+In brand marketing, consumers often complain about a sense of disconnect between a big company and real people.
 Many sales and customer service brands have been automated for years and others are rapidly moving in that direction.
 It makes sense, of course, that the cost of maintaining a working website is less than the cost of paying employees to do the same work.
 Many brands hide behind their size and their ability to deliver a product on time and for a good price.
 Over time, customers notice the lack of personality, and eventually, it can have a tremendous impact on a brand.

 One highly effective way to humanize a brand is through social media.
 Many companies seem to set up Facebook or Twitter accounts because it’s simply “what companies do” and people need to see the brand’s name everywhere.
 In 2014, “74.5 percent of SMBs [Small and Medium Sized Businesses] reported using social media to promote their businesses—more than any other category of media,” according to a study published by BIA Kelsey.